-'''

 001c05-L1>

-'''

-entering console mode 001c05 console, <CTRL-T> to escape to L1 no response from 001c05 junk bus console UART:UART_TIMEOUT
+entering console mode 001c05 console, <CTRL-T> to escape to L1 no response from 001c05 junk bus console UART:UART\TIMEOUT rrrbss.p where:

 When this time-out condition occurs, either the brick is hung or the subchannel is incorrect.

-rrrbss.p

-where:
+A brick is identified by its rack, type, and slot (001c05).
+The structure of the brick location is as follows:

-rrr is the rack number.

-b is the brick type.
+rrr is the rack number. b is the brick type.

-SS is the slot location of the brick.
+ss is the slot location of the brick.

-р is the partition of the brick (not present if the system is not partitioned).
+p is the partition of the brick (not present if the system is not partitioned).

 R-bricks are not associated with a partition.